Using anti-squeezed Schr\"odinger cat states for detection of a given phase shift: Optical losses

-Fig.~\ref{fig:neg-volume-of-wigner-func} plots the Wigner-negativity volume after loss versus the anti-squeezing factor \(s\), for representative values of the SC state amplitude \(\alpha\) and the loss parameter \(\eta\).
-Notably, already at \(\sim 3\) dB of anti-squeezing the Wigner negativity remains sizable, indicating that anti-squeezing can substantially mitigate loss-induced degradation.
+Figure~\ref{fig:neg-volume-of-wigner-func} plots the Wigner-negativity volume after loss versus the antisqueezing factor \(s\), for representative values of the SC state amplitude \(\alpha\) and the loss parameter \(\eta\).
+Notably, already at \(\sim 3\) dB of antisqueezing the Wigner negativity remains sizable, indicating that antisqueezing can substantially mitigate loss-induced degradation.